Manuel Neuer: 2022 FIFA World Cup

-UEFA Euro 2024 and retirement
+UEFA Euro 2024

 On 9 December 2022, eight days after Germany were eliminated from the World Cup, Neuer sustained a broken leg in a skiing accident.
-During his 18-month absence from the Germany team, Neuer was replaced as captain by İlkay Gündoğan, who was retained in the role after the goalkeeper's return to fitness.
+During his 18-month absence from the German national team, Neuer was replaced as captain by İlkay Gündoğan, who was retained in the role after the goalkeeper's return to fitness.
 In June 2024, Neuer was named in Germany's squad for UEFA Euro 2024.
 He made his first appearance for the national team since the 2022 World Cup in a pre-tournament friendly against Ukraine in Nuremberg, keeping a clean sheet in an 0–0 draw on 3 June.

 On 14 June, Neuer started in the opening game of Euro 2024 as the hosts beat Scotland 5–1 in Munich.
 He played in all five of Germany's matches at the tournament, keeping clean sheets against Hungary in the group stage and Denmark in the round of 16 as the team reached the quarter-final, where they lost 2–1 to Spain.
 The defeat against Spain, which was his 124th and final cap, was his 39th appearance in an international tournament, allowing him to surpass former teammate Bastian Schweinsteiger as the record appearance making German player in international tournaments.
 His 20 games at European Championships are also a record amongst German players.

 Following the conclusion of the tournament, Neuer announced his retirement from the national team on 21 August 2024.
 He recorded 51 clean sheets in 124 international appearances.